C.D. Guadalajara: Crest

-After two years of using the original crest, in 1910, a second crest was created using the same C.G. club initials.
-The "C" was replaced with a silhouette of a snake, wrapped around a "G" shaped horseshoe.
-Similarly to the original crest, the initials were placed around a red circle.
-This design would be used in the team's limited edition Centennial jerseys in 2006.

 Starting in 1917, the club used a crest which is more similar to its modern contemporary.
 The crest was composed of a vertical rectangle with a blue border, which inside included the five red and six white stripes of the club jersey.
 The center of the crest included a blue border of a diamond, alongside a "G" of the same color.